PayFabric/Portal/PayLink/Sections/Settings.md

 ### Configure Default Gateways

-**Settings** > **$ Configure Default Gateways**.
+**Settings** > **Configure Default Gateways**.
 PayLink allows 3rd party application to send the API request without CreditCardGateway and ECheckGateway by using the default gateway profile settings.
 Default credit card/eCheck gateway profile can be set against each currency type and the associated gateway information will be used during transaction processing.

 ![PayLinkDefaultGateway](https://raw.githubusercontent.com/PayFabric/Portal/master/PayFabric/Sections/Screenshots/PayLinkDefaultGateway.png)